 Hungry punks, thrashers & hardcore kids can try our very own Oilsjt Omploft catering, with both meat and vegan food, all at very democratic prices.

-As last year, there wil be tent outside for bandmerch and a few distros.
+As last year, there will be a tent outside for bandmerch and a few distros.

-The general Oilsjt Omploft merch and the leftover 2019 shirt aside, we will have a special shirt only for this year.
-Check it out!
+The general Oilsjt Omploft merch and the leftover 2019 shirt aside, we also present you a special 2022 edition shirt.

 In case of ticket issues, your fastest way to help is to contact https://www.eventbrite.nl/support te contacteren, iif possible, including screenshots.
-For other issues and questions, mail rocknload[a]telenet[dot].be
+For other issues and questions, mail firstname.lastname@example.org

-Started out as punk/hardcore band in the earthshaking Britcore scene in the early ‘80s.
+Started out as punk/hardcore band in the earthshaking Britcore scene in the early '80s.
 Very soon after evolved to European thrash pioneer.
 Yes, this does look like the perfect application for the Oilsjt Omploft line-up!
-Result: absolute classics like “Power From Hell” and “The Force”.
-Sy Keeler, singer on that last album, rejoined the band after many years, making Onslaught more relevant than ever.
-But there is more; listen to the recently released single “A Perfect Day To Day”.
+Result: absolute classics like "Power From Hell" and "The Force".
+Those who doubt Onslaught's relevance should listen to the recently released, and very well received, album "Generation Antichrist", the first one with new vocalist David Garnett.
 For sure more than nostalgia!

 How many European thrashbands play "US style thrash" without sounding "copycatting"?
 Well, Xentrix is one of those chosen few.
 Just like Onslaught they have two absolute classics in their catalogue, with albums such as "Shattered Existence" ('89) en "For Whose Advantage?" ('90).
 But, as you, loyal Oilsjt Omploft visitor, might know, we like our classic bands releasing new music as well.
 What about "Bury The Pain"?
 Maybe the best thrash album of 2019?
 No need to mention their brilliant "Ghostbusters" cover, that enjoyed more than frequent spins on MTV's Headbangers Ball.